Home

 My child already has a Provision Plan, Individual Education Plan or a Pastoral Support Programme.
 Do we still have to have an EPPLAC?

 This is for you and the school/early years provision to decide in discussion.
 Families and schools/early years provisions have found that EPPLAC’s provide different information which is valuable in understanding the pupil’s strengths and needs.
 There is no reason why the EPPLAC meeting cannot coincide with the Support Review meetings as information will be relevant for both.
-By completing the EPPLAC forms, schools and parents/guardians have additional flexibility to review outcomes outside of the timescales of the other meetings.
+By completing the EPPLAC forms, schools and parents/carers have additional flexibility to review outcomes outside of the timescales of the other meetings.

 Do Virtual School Kent need to be present at the EPPLAC Meeting?

 No. VSK are an advisory service for previously looked after children.
-Wherever possible, we will advise parents, guardians, education settings and professionals prior to and after EPPLAC meetings to discuss any issue that may arise.
+Wherever possible, we will advise parents, carers, education settings and professionals prior to and after EPPLAC meetings to discuss any issue that may arise.
 In some instances, it can be more productive to attend EPPLAC meetings, but this is the exception.
-We endeavour to ensure that parents and guardians can be the best advocates for their children, whilst ensuring the education setting is fully supporting the cohort of previously looked after children on roll there.
+We endeavour to ensure that parents and carers can be the best advocates for their children, whilst ensuring the education setting is fully supporting the cohort of previously looked after children on roll there.

 If you would like to discuss your child’s schooling and issues you may be facing, please complete the initial contact form and one of the team will contact you.